 No impact.
 The proposed project does not violate air quality standards or contribute substantially to an existing or projected air quality violation.
-MPs themselves are not sources of emissions.
+This project requires farmers/growers to continue using MPs on existing farmland to control agricultural wastewater discharge quality and control pollutants associated with discharges.
+It also requires IID to continue the use of MPs to control potential water quality impacts due to drain O&M. MPs themselves are not sources of emissions.
 Construction, operation, and maintenance of some MPs (e.g., land leveling, sprinkler irrigation, drip irrigation, etc.) may involve the temporary use (one-time or once-per-year) of construction equipment (e.g., tractors, backhoes) that are sources of gasoline/diesel byproduct emissions and fugitive dust emissions (particulates).
 However, the equipment used for construction and O&M meets emission standards.
 Therefore, construction equipment emissions are not expected to violate or contribute substantially to an existing or projected air quality violation.